If you’re after an entirely new wardrobe, or you simply want to invest in a solid

 Tom Chamberlin, Editor

-people’s focus.
-This means that what people wear once they are indoors – and let’s face it, that’s where people
+usually take up people’s focus.
+This means that what people wear once they are indoors – and let’s face it, that’s

-spend the most time when it is cold – takes a hit and the christmas jumper gets too much air time as a result.
-So
+where people spend the most time when it is cold – takes a hit and the christmas jumper gets too much air time as a

 This jacket is Edward Sexton’s first